Trusley as a conservation areaPlease click here for a copy of South Derbyshire's 2013 document "Trusley Conservation Area: Character Statement."

 - Farm workers cannot afford to buy or rent property in the countryside.
 Click here to see the latest prices on Rightmove.

-- Farmers renting land for short periods of time have no incentive to manage hedges, fences, gateways and, more importantly, ditches - all have suffered in the last few years.
+- Farmers renting land for short periods of time have no incentive to manage hedges, fences, gateways and, more importantly, ditches - all have suffered in the last few years along with the lanes which now flood more often.

 - Farmers now rent land wherever they can get it.
 This results in very muddy and dangerous lanes as their tractors move stock from one field to another and as they plough, sow, spray and harvest crops in fields dispersed over a wide area.